RuthShirR/Virtual_Trade_World/README.md

 * CoinGecko API: Your reliable source for all things cryptocurrency.
 * Web Storage (Local Storage): A safe place for your cherished coins.

-* # 📝 Personal Note
+ # 📝 Personal Note📝 Personal Note:
-My name is Ruth Shir Rosenblum, a software and application development student at John Bryce.
-As a dedicated individual with a penchant for creativity, I strive for excellence in all my projects.
-This project showcases my ability to integrate API data dynamically into a user-centric interface.
+Greetings!
+I'm Ruth Shir Rosenblum, a budding software and application development student at John Bryce.
+"Virtual Trade World" is the second major project I've undertaken in my studies.
+As with my other projects, I'm particularly proud of my use of jQuery in this application, which played a pivotal role in creating a dynamic and responsive user experience.
+My commitment to creativity and precision is evident in every line of code I craft.
+Each project offers a unique learning experience, and I cherish the growth and insights they bring.

 # Feedback 💌:
 Your insights are gold!
 If you have feedback, suggestions, or wish to contribute, please don't hesitate.
 Feel free to raise an issue or float a pull request!